180047723/ECS7016P_TechDemo/README.md

 ### HOW TO SET UP
 -------------------------------------------------------------
 * The project was built using Unity Version 2020.3
+* Prefabs folder contains all the game objects + materials.
 * Dowload the files.
 * Open Unity3D
 * Drag the files into the Project window.